-Failure to keep marijuana and marijuana products in excess of one ounce locked up within the home may be punished by a civil penalty and forfeiture of the marijuana.
+Failure to keep marijuana and marijuana products in excess of one ounce locked up within the home may be punished by a civil penalty of up to \$100 and forfeiture of the marijuana.

-There is a civil penalty for consuming marijuana in public or smoking marijuana where smoking tobacco is prohibited.
+The civil penalty for consuming marijuana in public or smoking marijuana where smoking tobacco is prohibited is up to \$100.